 Of concern is a finding in the report published in Science, where researchers identified a region of the Plasmodium falciparum (P. falciparum) parasite’s genome that may be mutating in order to survive.

-The study compared the genomes of 91 P. falciparum parasites from Cambodia and western Thailand with those from Laos, where drug resistant malaria has so far not emerged, and found seven genes that may be responsible for the parasites resistance to malaria treatment drugs, and which may explain the up to 35 percent malaria drug resistance that is occurring in Southeast Asia.
+The study compared the genomes of 91 P. falciparum parasites from Cambodia and western Thailand with those from Lao PDR, where drug-resistant malaria has so far not emerged.
+It found seven genes that may be responsible for the parasites resistance to malaria treatment drugs, and which may explain the up to 35 per cent malaria drug-resistance that is occurring in Southeast Asia.

 Thailand-Burma border malaria resistant to our best drugs